 These fluffy and moist blueberry buttermilk muffins are perfect for snacking or for brunch!
-Top them off with some turbinado sugar and you'd be in for a real treat!
+Made with browned butter and blueberries, every bite is bursting with flavor!

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make blueberry buttermilk muffins with these simple step-by-step instructions:

 Preheat oven to 400 degrees F and line a muffin pan with paper liners or grease well.

 In a large bowl, sift together the flour, baking soda, baking powder, sugar, salt, and cinnamon.
 Make a well in the center and set aside.

 Add cooled browned butter (specks and all) to another bowl and add in the buttermilk, vanilla, and beaten eggs.
 Whisk well to combine.